exercism/sqlite/exercises/concept/intro-select/.docs/introduction.md

 | 899998877665 | Cookware   | KitchenCo      | IronCraft   | Cast-Iron Grill Pan              | 5.3    | 21    |
 | 844110220987 | Appliances | Culinary Depot | BlendPro    | High-Speed Personal Blender      | 3.1    | 16    |

-If we want to simply retrieve all of the data from the table, we could run the following query:
+If we want to retrieve all of the data from the table, we could run the following query:

 ```sql
 SELECT * FROM inventory;